isomerpages/moe-kranjipri/_our-curriculum/Signature Programmes/Our EdTech Journey.md

 With EdTech, the learning of our Kranjians is no longer constrained by physical space.
 Learning can now take place anywhere, anytime; across space, across time.
-This allows teachers to blend learning seamlessly in both face-to-face and online spaces, synchronously and asynchronously.&nbsp;
+This empowers teachers to blend learning seamlessly across both face-to-face and online spaces, synchronously and asynchronously, ensuring that every Kranjian continues to grow as a confident and capable learner.

 **Please click [here](/1-1-learning-experience/Digital-Parenting/) for Digital Parenting**